jesperberth/automationclass/website/content/lab04/task2/_index.md

 :wq (: for a command w for write and q for quit vi)
 ```

-Lets change ansible.cfg to use the new inventory, you just need to add the .yml to the inventory line
+Change __ansible.cfg__ to use the new inventory, you just need to add the .yml to the inventory line

 ```bash